sakshiabarkade/Deepfake-Detection-System/README.md

 ▶️ How to Run

-Clone the repository.
+1.Clone the repository.
-Install dependencies using pip install -r requirements.txt.
+2.Install dependencies using pip install -r requirements.txt.
-Run the application.
+3.Run the application.